MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/reporting-timestamping-capabilities.md

 ---
-title: Reporting NDIS timestamping capabilities and current configuration
+title: Reporting timestamping capabilities and current configuration
 description: Miniport drivers use status indications to report the timestamping capabilities and their current configuration to the operating system. ms.date: 01/31/2021 ms.localizationpriority: medium
 ---

-# Reporting NDIS timestamping capabilities and current configuration
+# Reporting timestamping capabilities and current configuration

 Miniport drivers need to indicate the NIC's hardware timestamping capabilities and the miniport driver's software timestamping capabilities to NDIS and overlying drivers.
 They also need to report the which capabilities are currently enabled or disabled.
 Miniport drivers use status indications to report the timestamping capabilities and their current configuration to the operating system.